The enrolment fee consists of the following components:

 - Aboriginal or Torres Strait Islander

-3. Ancillary fee (applicable to some courses) Fees will be calculated at the time of each enrolment.
-Any additional enrolment may also attract the appropriate tuition fee contribution, materials fee and ancillary fee.
+Fees will be calculated at the time of each enrolment.
+Any additional enrolment may also attract the appropriate tuition fee contribution and material fee.

-Fees are to be paid in full at the time of enrolment
+Fees are to be paid in full by the invoice due date (14 days from enrolment).

 Some exceptions may apply refer to invoicing and VET Student Loans information below.